 This is a super useful SEMrush tool to keep a check on the health of a website’s backlink profile.

-The pricing of both tools starts at $99 per month.
+The pricing starts at $99 per month for Ahrefs and $119 per month for SEMrush.
 But SEMrush starter plan includes a lot more compared to Ahrefs.

 For example: with SEMrush, you can export up to 10,000 results per keyword report, but Ahrefs has a limitation of only 1,000 results per report.